 Looking at the current trend, it’s hard to disagree.
 The mainstream consumer is definitely less likely to pick up an Xbox 360, PS3, Wii or (3)DS for casual gaming if Angry Birds or Plants vs. Zombies can be downloaded onto a device that has functionality beyond gaming.
 Not to mention the fact that the games each cost less than the average console title and will likely be supported over the course of several device upgrades.
 Microsoft, Sony, and Nintendo cannot boast that sort of longevity for their $50+ games.
-Read the rest of this entry
+Continue reading “Consoles may become a thing of the past”

 The least honest, most selfish, things a person can say these days are that information “wants” to be free and that online piracy does more good than harm as it concerns copyrighted material.
 These are items we most definitely want to believe are true but exist just outside that realm of possibility.
 Information in and of itself has aims that are as clear and discernible as the aims rocks have, and the biggest contribution of online piracy is the option of bringing to awareness, through experience, a consumer’s actual opinion of a copyrighted item – which, mind you, does not necessarily translate into sales.

 It is time to stop romanticizing our free love for free access to products and look at this more objectively.
 Consumers who pirate copyrighted goods are not bastions of a future free world.
 By and large they are parasites on the system of consumer goods.
 This is a horrible position to be in because these are entertainment goods, far from necessities.
 The drive to obtain these items is based on want.
 That want is actually created by the entertainment industry itself through their marketing departments.